Charlotte's Web

 Charlotte's Web is a book of children's literature by American author E. B. White and illustrated by Garth Williams.
 It was published on October 15, 1952, by Harper & Brothers.
 It tells the story of a livestock pig named Wilbur and his friendship with a barn spider named Charlotte.
 When Wilbur is in danger of being slaughtered, Charlotte writes messages in her web praising him, such as "Some Pig", "Terrific", "Radiant", and "Humble", to persuade the farmer to spare his life.

-The book is considered a classic of children's literature, enjoyed by readers of all ages.
+The book is considered a classic of children's literature and enjoyed by readers of all ages.
 The description of the experience of swinging on a rope swing at the farm is an often-cited example of rhythm in writing, as the pace of the sentences reflects the motion of the swing.
 In 2000, Publishers Weekly listed the book as the best-selling children's paperback of all time.

 The book was adapted into an animated feature film produced by Hanna-Barbera Productions and Sagittarius Productions and distributed by Paramount Pictures in 1973.
 In 2003, the company released a direct-to-video sequel, Charlotte's Web 2: Wilbur's Great Adventure; Universal released the film internationally.
 A live-action feature film adaptation of the book was released in 2006.
 A video game based on this adaptation was released that same year.
 A three-episode miniseries produced by Sesame Workshop and Guru Studio was released on HBO Max on October 2, 2025.